 How flexible is this type of work?
 Is it ideal for moms, as a side gig, digital nomads, etc.?

 Very flexible!
 Provided you hit your deadlines, it doesn’t matter when you work.
-I have a lot of SAHM students that are trying to build a side business as a freelance writer, and it’s perfect for them.
+I have a lot of SAHM students who are trying to build a side business as freelance writers, and it’s perfect for them.
 It can be hard managing it all, but if you’re focused during the periods of time that you have available, you can achieve a lot!

 What’s the demand like for writers worldwide?
 What kinds of companies are looking for writers?
 Is the demand expected to increase in the next decade?

 I think the demand is huge.
 For more “hard data,” check out this fantastic post from Be a Freelance Blogger.
 It does a far better job answering the demand question than I could.

 One of my favorite quotes (I made it up ;-)) is this: “Every company needs a website and virtually every website needs a blog.”
 And I really believe it.
 Writing is a huge medium for connecting with consumers and in my opinion is only going to grow from here!

 Besides patience, what else is required to be successful in this type of business?

 Perseverance and a thick skin.
 You are guaranteed to get rejected, either by someone actually telling you no or just not responding to your pitch.

 And it’s totally okay.
 Don’t worry about it.
 It’s more of a numbers game than anything, but you have to be comfortable selling yourself.
 And I’ve found that it’s so much easier for me to do in this industry than my last one!
 Hopefully, you feel the same.